drsanchikagupta/NYC-Green-Taxi/README.md

         2= Dispatch

 ## **Characterize the data and comment about its quality**
+- ehail_fee has 99% Nan values.
+- There are invalid/negative observations in variables- fare_amount, extra, mta_tax, tip_amount, improvement_surcharge and total_amount.
+- There are 13958 rows out of 1224158 which has 0 trip distance.
+- There were 166 trips with passenger count as 0.

 **Data Cleaning**
 - droped ehail_fee- all transactions are NaNs
 - Remove negative observations in variables- fare_amount, extra, mta_tax, tip_amount, improvement_surcharge, total_amount.
 - Removed observations with 0 trip distance values.
-There are 13958 rows out of 1224158 which has 0 trip distance.
-- There were 166 trips with passenger count as 0.
-Removed observations with passenger count as 0
+- Removed observations with passenger count as 0
 - Removed outlier values in trip distance as seen from the box plot which are 3 standard deviations away from mean
 - converted the pickup time and drop off time into datetime